Rkomi

-Mirko Manuele Martorana (born 19 April 1994), known professionally as Rkomi, is an Italian rapper and songwriter.
+Mirko Manuele Martorana (born 19 April 1994), known professionally as Rkomi, is an Italian singer-songwriter, and rapper.

 Early life

 Rkomi was born and raised in Milan in the famous district of Calvairate, located in the eastern part of the suburbs of Milan.
 He attended the CFP Galdus hotel Institute until the third year, and then dropped out at the age of 17 without obtaining a diploma.
 Until the age of 21 he worked as a bartender, bricklayer and dishwasher.

 He became friends with rapper Tedua, who was his roommate.
 Tedua himself originally planned to become a tour manager.

 Career

 Calvairate Mixtape and Dasein Sollen

 Rkomi has stated several times that he was initiated into a musical career due to his best friend Tedua.

 Rkomi's first musical projects were Keep Calm Mixtape (with Sfazo) and Quello che non fai tu (with Falco) in 2012, Cugini Bella Vita EP (with Pablo Asso) in 2013, followed by the more famous amateur songbook Calvairate Mixtape, which was created by six people (including Tedua and Izi), in 2014.

 That was followed by almost two years of silence, then Rkomi published the song Dasein Sollen on the YouTube platform.
 The song's title is a direct reference to the Heideggerian concept of Dasein.
 The rapper learned about it through a random search on the Internet.
-On October 13, 2016, Rkomi released an EP Dasein Sollen in collaboration with the Digital Distribution label.
+On 13 October 2016 Rkomi released an EP Dasein Sollen in collaboration with the Digital Distribution label.